 5 Surfaces Underneath Your Cedar Playsets to Save Your Child From Harm

 Indeed, some of the best learning experiences come from them trying out new things and extending themselves.
-This means that you really should think about the type of surface on which you position your cedar playset.
+This means that you really should think about the type of surface on which you position your outdoor playset.

 Let’s begin by stating the obvious.
 We do not suggest that you position your playset on concrete or asphalt.
 You may have space on a concrete pad in your yard, or even in a driveway, but if your child has even a minor fall, it has the potential to be very painful and even permanently damaging to their health.
-You still sometimes find concrete under play equipment in old public playgrounds, and the only winners here are the local medical centres, who gain unnecessary young clients.
+You still sometimes find concrete under play equipment in old public playgrounds, and the only winners here are the local medical centers, who gain unnecessary young clients.

-It is fairly common to see playsets plonked directly onto a grass surface, and this is better than them being on a concrete or asphalt surface.
+It is fairly common to see outdoor playsets plonked directly onto a grass surface, and this is better than them being on a concrete or asphalt surface.
 The problem is that while grass can provide some cushioning for small bodies that fall on it and even dirt can be okay when it is loose, weather and constant use can wear out the grass cover and compact the soil.
 Compacted soil is, of course, hard soil.

 It is good practice to have an impact absorbing surface if your kids are going to be on equipment that allows them to be more than two feet above the ground.

 Kids Health have published a comprehensive paper on playground safety.
 One of their recommendations is that the combined height of the playground equipment and the child standing on it should be no more than 12 feet.
 If it is any higher than that, no surface material will effectively prevent your child from harm if there is an accidental fall from the highest point.

 So, assuming that you want a safer surface under your playground equipment, what are some options you could consider?